Air Source Heat Pumps Reviewed

 Most systems have an average life expectancy of 20 years, so an air source heat pump unit offers the householder an extremely cost effective and environmentally friendly way to heat their home and water.

 The government also pays those who generate and use renewable energy to heat their buildings.
 The Renewable Heat Incentive (RHI) means most pumps are paid back in just five years, creating a Return-On-Investment (ROI) of 28%.
+The RHI is set to cover domestic use from summer 2014 but in the meantime the Government has offered a one off grant to help with the installation costs, this can be up to £1300.

 How Does an Air Source Heat Pump Work?